cjekel/piecewise_linear_fit_py/README.rst

 Changelog
 =========

+-  2018/03/11 Added try/execpt behavior for fitWithBreaks function such
+   that the function could be used in an optimzation routine.
+In general when you have a singular matrix, the function will now return np.inf.
 -  2018/02/16 Added new fitfast() function which uses multi-start gradient optimization instead of Differential Evolution.
 It may be substantially faster for your application.
 Also it would be a good